shaharyakir/tontutorials/03-client/index.md

 ## Step 6 - Interact with the Counter contract

 Now we'll interact with the counter contract.
-Add to your project the `Counter` class from the previous tutorial.
+First, Add to your project the `Counter` class from the previous tutorial.

 In App.tsx, Add the OpenedContract type (TEMP - see this [PR](https://github.com/ton-community/ton-core/pull/6))

 ```